The repository ecmc_server_cfg is used at PSI as a host configuration template for ecmc servers.

 lsmod | grep ec_

-The recommended contents of the ETHERCATDRVR file is:
+The recommended contents of the ETHERCATDRVR file are:

 DEVICE_MODULES="igb generic"

-** Reduce sample rate** Reducing the ethercat cycle time is often very efficient when it comes to reduce latency.
-Do not run the ecmc systems faster than needed.
-The default ecmc sample rate is 1Khz, which in many cases is not needed.
+** Reduce sample rate** Reducing the EtherCAT cycle time is often very efficient when it comes to reducing latency.
+Do not run ecmc systems faster than needed.
+The default ecmc sample rate is 1kHz, which in many cases is not needed.

 The sample rate is defined when require ecmccfg (example set to 500Hz, instead of 1kHz):